 The country best known for its incredible automobile industry is one of the most efficient and internationally reputed education hubs in the world.
-Germany has quickly climbed to the second spot in the most popular migrating destinations in the world, just after USA.
+Apart from being a great country to study in, Germany has quickly climbed to the second spot in the most popular migrating destinations in the world, just after USA.
 The country shares its borders with 9 countries: Denmark, Poland, the Czech Republic, Austria, Switzerland, France, Belgium, Luxembourg, and the Netherlands.

 The country is a key member of Western Europe’s economy and this is reflected in the country’s culture and populace.
 As one of the most densely populated nations in Europe it is home to some of the most amazing cities to live in.
 Munich, Berlin, Frankfurt, Cologne are just a few cities that are great spaces to live in grow your career in.
 Each country has its own identity and niche and no two are ever the same.

 The German culture is a fine blend of technology, avant-garde art and an old world charm that is unique to its cities.
 The best way to know more about German culture is to submerge yourself in it, and as a student you will have the opportunity to do just that.
 The country has no shortage of natural bounty, it is home to 14 national parks, 98 nature parks and over 400 registered zoos.
 Be it hiking in the woods or appreciating modern art in a museum, the country offers all that and much more.

 The country usually has moderate weather.
 The winter temperature can fall as low as -10 degrees and can rise as high as 24 degrees in summer.
 Its northern regions are more influenced by their proximity to the Atlantic Ocean and are windier and rainier than other regions.
 Since the country is exposed to mild air from the Atlantic Ocean and cold air from Russia and the North Pole, the weather can be slightly erratic.